rolandasj/wc3-stuff/02-Bosses/Master Bruise.md

-South of 2nd viper in Dremora Garden
+South of 2nd viper in Dremora Garden (secret lab entrance after pulling the lever)